Routing

 └── IndexController.php

-When you want to change a request route, please modify the configuration file config/route.php
+If you want to change a specific request route, please modify the configuration file config/route.php

 .

-If you want to disable the default route, add the following configuration to the end of the config/route.php
+If you want to disable the default routing, add the following configuration to the last line of the configuration file config/route.php

 Route::disableDefaultRoute();